opveclib/opveclib/documentation/programming.rst

 ____________

 The python-native ``if``, ``elif``, and ``else`` statements cannot be used with OVL expressions.
 OVL conditionals must be invoked from within a ``with`` statement.
-More specifically, the following should raise and error:
+More specifically, the following should raise an error:

 .. code-block:: python